Cheap custom T-shirts are cheap for a reason.

 Stitches are the muscles of a garment; they’re what keeps everything together.
 Because manufacturers will always pay more attention to the outside of a T-shirt, the easiest way to tell if a stitch is done well or not is by turning it around.
 Is it even?
 Does it lie flat?
 Are there any loose threads?
 These are all signs of poor manufacturing.

 Also, check out how many stitches it has.
-The higher the count then the better because it means that more time was spent putting this tee together.
-If you’ve never paid attention to this kind of things, then a good place to start would be your wardrobe.
-Compare between different garments you have and try to relate to the brands.
+The higher the count then the better because it means that more time was spent putting the garment together.

 Like stitches, hems are indicative of how much care was put when making the garment.
 When it comes to T-shirts, you should be paying particular attention to the collar, the sleeves and the lower hem.